Sunday, September 21, 2025

 The first painting in this knockout decade survey Cora Cohen: A Decade: 2012-22 at Greene Naftali.

-She must have used a marble dust or water absorbent gesso, because the surface was so matte the blue shape looked collaged...the paint completely fused with the surface.
-Gorgeous.
+She must have used a marble dust or water absorbent gesso, because the surface was so matte the blue shape looked collaged as if the paint and surface were one.
+Flat and matte to an infinite degree, one I would have liked to achieve in oils but never could.

 Terrain Vague, 2022, Flashe and watercolor on linen, 40 x 58 inches